From Sonic Retro

 Upon obtaining all 7, Sonic may transform into Super Sonic, as in Sonic 2, while Tails again cannot transform.
 Knuckles can also transform into Super Knuckles upon obtaining all 7 Emeralds.

 Sonic, Tails and Knuckles are later given access to the Hidden Palace Zone.
 Upon entering the zone with all 7 Chaos Emeralds, the seven gems will fly up and power up into 7 larger Super Emeralds.
 The Hidden Palace also contains the Master Emerald.
 The new Super Emeralds are located in 7 new Special Stages.

 Sonic Drift series

 Sonic Drift uses the Chaos Emeralds to denote the difficulty of the Chaos Grand Prix racing competitions.
 They are Green, Yellow, and Red, in order from easiest to hardest.
 The sequel, Sonic Drift 2, uses them in the same manner, except they are Purple, White, and Blue.
 They appear similar to the Emeralds from Sonic 2 and even moreso to Sonic Spinball.

-The 5 Chaos Emeralds in Sonic Blast are obtained in a mixture of older games: enter the large ring in the stage (as in Sonic 3) and collect enough rings (as in Sonic 2).
-However, you are only allowed to enter a single stage per level; if you enter another ring you'll be taken to the same stage only able to win an extra life.
+The 5 Chaos Emeralds in Sonic Blast are obtained in a mixture of older games: enter the Giant Ring in the stage (as in Sonic 3) and collect enough Rings (as in Sonic 2).
+However, the player is only allowed to get the Chaos Emeralds if they enter the Giant Ring in Act 2; if they enter one found in Act 1, they'll be taken to a Special Stage where they are only able to win an extra life.
+The manual states:

 If all 5 are obtained, Sonic or Knuckles gets to fight an extra final boss and see the Good Ending.